quirrelHK/ML-Image-Classifier/README.md

 # Fatigue-Detection
-This is a personal project thta aims to detect levels of fatigue in a person using facial data.
+This is a personal project that aims to detect levels of fatigue in a person using facial data.
 The project uses idea from the paper ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](http://arxiv.org/abs/1503.03832).

 ## Description